kolhesamiksha/Hybrid-Search-RAG/README.md

 > Code is fully tested and working properly, please let me know or add your queries in the discussion if you faced any issue.

-**Please find the sample examples to use this package for your usecase**
+**Please find the sample examples in examples/* to use this package for your usecase**

 ### 🛠️ Why a Python Package?